At VA West Texas Healthcare System, we’re dedicated to improving the lives of Veterans and their families every day.

 To learn more about the services each location offers, visit the VA West Texas health services page.

-The expertise and mission of the VA West Texas Healthcare System has shifted from that of an inpatient hospital to an outpatient leader in rural health care and telehealth services.
-Although our medical center stopped providing inpatient services in October 2013, we maintain 40-bed community living center and 40-bed domiciliary programs for Veterans who need that level of care.
+The expertise and mission of VA West Texas Healthcare System has shifted from that of an inpatient hospital to an outpatient leader in rural health care and telehealth services.
+Although our medical center stopped providing inpatient services in October 2013, we maintain a 40-bed community living center and a 40-bed domiciliary programs for Veterans who need that level of care.
 Our medical center also continues to provide a wide range of primary care and specialty health care services.

 The area we serve is extremely rural, so we use many creative methods to serve Veterans’ health care needs.
 Those methods include a robust home-based primary care program, diverse and rapidly expanding telehealth services, non-institutional care programs, a strong tertiary referral system, and non-VA coordinated care.
 In addition, we continue to review and provide new and expanded services at our community-based outpatient clinics when we clearly see the need for those services.